sdmydbr9/MMM-Chat/README.md

 ## This module assumes that your default installation location is /home/pi/MagicMirror.
 If youre using other locations, please update the node_helper.js with your correct directory.

 ## You can chnage the personality of the AI by editing line 26 in MMM-Chat.js. by default it is set to drunk AI
+## For example to make it sarcastic use this prompt  "Your name is Marvin and you are a paranoid android that reluctantly answers questions with sarcastic responses." in the MMM-Chat.js
+	}
 Installation instruction